-Thank you all for helping to make Saint Mary’s twelth annual Research Expo such a great success!
+Thank you to everyone for helping to make Saint Mary’s 13th annual Research Expo such a great success!
 Panelist and attendee involvement was tremendous.
-We had a number of external organizations that virtually attended.
-There is such a wide variety of research happening at Saint Mary’s University.
+As a community, Expo is a wonderful opportunity to share the wide variety of research happening at Saint Mary’s University.

 Below are some pictures from this years Research Expo event.

 If you did not get a chance to connect with faculty during Expo or would like to provide feedback on the event, please contact Danielle Goodfellow in the Office of Innovation and Community Engagement at Danielle.Goodfellow@smu.ca.

 Congratulations to Valerie Wadman, Safety Officer in People and Culture, who is this year’s recipient of the Staff Research Recognition Award.

 1:00 p.m. - Opening remarks, Dr. Adam Sarty, Associate Vice-President, Research and

 Kevin Buchan, Director, Office of Innovation and Community Engagement